Aldo-Portillo-Full-Stack-Projects/Tindog/README.md

 - Update 2: It worked!
 But I will Read on Hashrouter because I feel like I just added a bandaid to the problem instead of fixing it

+- Update 3: I will stop using GH pages and user Vercel and Render to host a fullstack app.
+I will start working on the server 27 November

 [ActiveSite](https://aldoportillo.github.io/Tindog/)